toofar/trmnl-snippets/snippets.md

 % style: centered
 % theme: contemplation nature

-// The Taste of Rain
+# The Taste of Rain
 The taste
 Of rain
 —Why kneel?
 -Jack Kerouac
 % theme: contemplation

+# Metamorphosis
 One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed into a horrible vermin.
 -Franz Kafka
 % theme: contemplation fiction